Broadband Price Comparison

 The availability of faster home broadband in Ireland has increased in the past couple of years as Fibre broadband gradually moves across the country.
 Fibre broadband can give speeds of up to 100Mbps – compared to the maximum 24Mbps on copper phone lines (DSL) .

-These are the current six cheapest deals with unlimited broadband data and unlimited phone calls to landlines .
+These are the current six cheapest broadband and phone bundles with unlimited broadband data and unlimited anytime phone calls to landlines .
 (All speeds are at least “upto” 100Mbs – actual speed will depend on your phone line in most cases).
+(These deals are usually only available for new customers .)